 The GDPR contains mostly general requirements.
 These rules form a general framework and apply to all processing of personal data.
 However, for some areas, the GDPR provides space for specific laws and regulations.
 This is also the case for the security of patient data recorded in an electronic patient record.
 For instance, the specific healtcare legislation to be discussed below gives further substance to the measures to be taken in order to be able to speak of ‘appropriate security’.

 3. Care-specific security rules

 The Additional Provisions for Processing Personal Data in Healthcare Act (Wabvpz) sets further rules for the security and use of healthcare information systems and electronic exchange systems.
-These rules are further elaborated in the Electronic Data Processing by Healthcare Providers Degree (Degree).
-This Degree makes a mandatory reference to the so-called NEN standards, NEN 7510, NEN 7512 and NEN 7513.
+These rules are further elaborated in the Electronic Data Processing by Healthcare Providers Decree (Decree).
+This Decree makes a mandatory reference to the so-called NEN standards, NEN 7510, NEN 7512 and NEN 7513.

 Within the information security in healthcare, they have been generally accepted security standards.
 These standards are discussed separately at the end of this blog.